More Information

 **Registered attendees will receive a PDF copy of course materials prior to the class.
 A physical book can be purchased for an additional $50 charge.
 To purchase, select "Physical Book" above.

-Description: In this course we will review the principles of statistics and survey a variety of analysis methods commonly used in environmental fields.
-Readers and consumers of statistics want to understand what analyses were done, why they were chosen, and what they mean.
 Statistical practitioners will receive a broad methodological refresher without getting bogged down in detailed mathematics or computing.
 We will also discuss the intent, applicability and meaning of various analyses and note potential pitfalls in statistical analysis and interpretation.
 Specific topics include: basic statistical principles, hypothesis testing, confidence intervals, linear regression, logistic regression, contingency table analysis, multivariate methods, and statistical graphics, as time permits.

-Intended Audience: This course is intended for environmental professionals who have the need to analyze data using various statistical methodologies.
+This course is intended for environmental professionals who have the need to analyze data using various statistical methodologies.
 The course is intended to familiarize attendees with commonly used statistical techniques, without using an overwhelming amount of mathematical detail.

 Continuing Education Units: 0.60 CEUs